 The Compensation and Governance Committee has sole authority to retain experts, consultants and other advisors to aid in the discharge of its duties.
 The Compensation and Governance Committee meets privately with its independent outside advisor from time to time without management present to discuss developments and best practices in executive compensation matters.
 All work completed by the outside advisor, whether for the Compensation and Governance Committee or management, is subject to the approval of the Compensation and Governance Committee.
 The outside advisor's role with the Compensation and Governance Committee is to provide independent advice and counsel.
-The Compensation and Governance Committee has considered the six independence factors specified under The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") and believes that Towers Watson qualifies as being fully independent.
+The Compensation and Governance Committee has considered the six independence factors specified under The Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 ("Dodd-Frank Act") and believes that Willis Towers Watson qualifies as being fully independent.
 The Compensation and Governance Committee does not delegate authority to its outside advisor or to other parties.
-In January 2016, Willis Group Holdings and Towers Watson merged to form Willis Towers Watson Public Limited Company.
 Willis Towers Watson is engaged by the Company to provide consulting services for the Company's health and welfare benefit plans at an estimated annual cost of approximately \$120,000.
 The Compensation and Governance Committee assessed the independence of Willis Towers Watson pursuant to Item 407(e)(3)(iv) of Regulation S-K and concluded that no conflict of interest exists that would prohibit Willis Towers Watson from independently representing the Compensation and Governance Committee.
+Effective January 1, 2017, Willis Towers Watson was also to provide investing consulting services for the Company's International Savings Plan at an estimated annual cost of approximately \$23,000,

-For fiscal year 2016, Willis Towers Watson continued to serve as the Compensation and Governance Committee's independent outside advisor.
+For fiscal year 2017, Willis Towers Watson continued to serve as the Compensation and Governance Committee's independent outside advisor.
 Willis Towers Watson's role as outside advisor is to review the analyses and recommendations prepared by the Compensation and Governance Committee and management, to provide alternative market data and guidance on policy development and administration, and to undertake special projects at the request of the Compensation and Governance Committee.
 To maintain the independence of the outside advisor, management is not permitted to use Willis Towers Watson without the prior approval of the Compensation and Governance Committee.
-Willis Towers Watson participated in Compensation and Governance Committee meetings during fiscal year 2016, reviewed materials in advance and provided to the Compensation and Governance Committee additional data on market trends and overall compensation design.
+Willis Towers Watson participated in Compensation and Governance Committee meetings during fiscal year 2017, reviewed materials in advance and provided to the Compensation and Governance Committee additional data on market trends and overall compensation design.

-During fiscal year 2016, our independent registered public accounting firm, Ernst & Young LLP, reviewed management's calculation of performance measures and the amount of the annual incentive awards to be paid to our executive officers as part of their audit of our consolidated financial statements.
+During fiscal year 2017, our independent registered public accounting firm, Ernst & Young LLP, reviewed management's calculation of performance measures and the amount of the annual incentive awards to be paid to our executive officers as part of their audit of our consolidated financial statements.